 But if you’re looking for something that offers a bit more comfort after your active days exploring, check out this list of apartments and villas from Bookings for You.
 These guys are absolute specialists in the region and if you tell them the type of place you’re looking for and budget, they will find your perfect holiday home for the exact same price you would pay if you booked directly.
 They also have a fantastic personal knowledge of the area, and can tell you exactly where to go and suggest some secret gems.

 If you are looking for an outdoor family holiday to Lake Maggiore and planning some of the activities mentioned in this post, the best time to visit is between May and October.

 Do take into account that this is a mountainous region and there will be the odd rainy day, so pack accordingly.
 The months of July and August can get very busy, so book ahead.
 Winters are cold and snow is not uncommon, but prices drop, it’s much quieter, and you could incorporate some skiing in to your trip (Passe Forcora is nearby, or if you crave some longer runs, Pila Ski Resort is just a two hour drive away).

-Disclosure: My visit to Lake Maggiore was part of a press trip with seven other family travel bloggers, arranged by Bookings For You in exchange for coverage on my blog and social media.
+Disclosure: My visit to Lago Maggiore was part of a press trip with seven other family travel bloggers, arranged by Bookings For You in exchange for coverage on my blog and social media.
 I paid for my own flights and some expenses.
 As always, all opinions are my own.